CG80499/Attention-only-transformers/README.md

 How does this help?

 This wasn't obvious to me at first.
 But let's think of the query matrix as a set of padlocks.
-Where q\*k("*" is the dot product) is how well the key fits the padlock.
+Where q\*k("\*" is the dot product) is how well the key fits the padlock.
 Consider the sequence ABCDEFABCDEFABCDEFABCDEF.
 In this example, the "B" key would look a bit like the "A" key.
-Because the query is linearly dependent on "A" it follows that all the "B" positions can have a high attention score.
+Because the query is a linear function of "A" it follows that all the "B" positions can have a high attention score.
 So the model can find the last occurrence of the current token.

 ### Examples